KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_volume/README.md

 ## Refraction

 Light rays falling through the volume boundary are refracted according to the index of refraction given in `KHR_materials_ior`.
 The index of refraction determines the refraction angle.
+If `KHR_materials_ior` is not available, the index of refraction is 1.5.

 <figure style="text-align:center">
 <img src="./figures/ior.png"/>